-Standing Figure is one of the three statues of Willem de Kooning, who is rich in the city.
-It forms a unity with two other images of De Kooning: Seated Woman en Reclining Figure.
-The first is owned by the city, but Standing Figure en Reclining Figure are both on loan from The Willem de Kooning Foundation (since 2005).
-Before that time, both images were set in Boston.
-In the late 60s, the painter began to experiment with modeling clay.
-De Kooning saw working with clay as a spatial painting.
+Standing Figure (1969) is one of three sculptures by Willem de Kooning that the city is rich in.
+The work forms a unity with two other sculptures: Seated Woman (1969) in Reclining Figure (1969).
+In the late 1960s, he began experimenting with modeling clay.
+De Kooning saw working with clay as three-dimensional painting.
 He created his sculptures, just like his paintings, in a spontaneous movement without sketches or preliminary studies.
-He dressed the statues with three pairs of gloves because he thought his own hands were too small.
-He did not consider modeling to be an essentially different activity than painting; he saw clay as thick paint.
-The working method can be read from the casting.
-The limbs of clay rolls attached to the molded torso, the cup-shaped impressions of a thumb, even the enlarged fingerprints that mark the bronze skin, are all related to the human hand.
-The lively dark patina with which the bronze is finished enhances the reflections on the curves of the image.
+He modeled these sculptures with three pairs of gloves on top of each other, because he found his own hands too small.
+He did not consider modeling to be an essentially different activity from painting; he saw clay as thick paint.
+The way he worked can be read from the cast.
+The limbs of rolls of clay, which are attached to the kneaded torso, the cup-shaped impressions of a thumb, even the enlarged fingerprints, which are outlined in the bronze skin, can all be related to the human hand.
+The lively dark patina with which the bronze is finished, reinforces the reflections on the curves of the sculpture.
+Standing Figure and Reclining Figure have been on loan from the Willem De Kooning Foundation since 2005.
+Before that, the works were in Boston.
+Seated Woman is owned by the city.
+Due to the work and redevelopment of the Hofplein, Seated Woman, Reclining Figure en Standing Figure Temporarily stored.
+In 2027, the statues will be returned to the green Hofplein.
 For more information: Sculpture International Rotterdam

 Originally from Rotterdam artist Willem de Kooning (Rotterdam, 1904 - Springs, New York, 1997) became one of the most famous representatives of the then new Abstract Expressionism in America in the 1950s.
 In those years he initially made large abstract paintings with expressive paint gestures.
 At the end of the sixties he started making sculptures.
 He made approximately 25 of these large bronze female figures, three of which are in Rotterdam.
 After his death, the Rotterdam art academy was renamed Willem de Kooning Academy in 1998.

-Standing Figure is one of the three statues of Willem de Kooning, who is rich in the city.
-It forms a unity with two other images of De Kooning: Seated Woman en Reclining Figure.
-The first is owned by the city, but Standing Figure en Reclining Figure are both on loan from The Willem de Kooning Foundation (since 2005).
-Before that time, both images were set in Boston.
-In the late 60s, the painter began to experiment with modeling clay.
-De Kooning saw working with clay as a spatial painting.
+Standing Figure (1969) is one of three sculptures by Willem de Kooning that the city is rich in.
+The work forms a unity with two other sculptures: Seated Woman (1969) in Reclining Figure (1969).
+In the late 1960s, he began experimenting with modeling clay.
+De Kooning saw working with clay as three-dimensional painting.
 He created his sculptures, just like his paintings, in a spontaneous movement without sketches or preliminary studies.
-He dressed the statues with three pairs of gloves because he thought his own hands were too small.
-He did not consider modeling to be an essentially different activity than painting; he saw clay as thick paint.
-The working method can be read from the casting.
-The limbs of clay rolls attached to the molded torso, the cup-shaped impressions of a thumb, even the enlarged fingerprints that mark the bronze skin, are all related to the human hand.
-The lively dark patina with which the bronze is finished enhances the reflections on the curves of the image.
+He modeled these sculptures with three pairs of gloves on top of each other, because he found his own hands too small.
+He did not consider modeling to be an essentially different activity from painting; he saw clay as thick paint.
+The way he worked can be read from the cast.
+The limbs of rolls of clay, which are attached to the kneaded torso, the cup-shaped impressions of a thumb, even the enlarged fingerprints, which are outlined in the bronze skin, can all be related to the human hand.
+The lively dark patina with which the bronze is finished, reinforces the reflections on the curves of the sculpture.
+Standing Figure and Reclining Figure have been on loan from the Willem De Kooning Foundation since 2005.
+Before that, the works were in Boston.
+Seated Woman is owned by the city.
+Due to the work and redevelopment of the Hofplein, Seated Woman, Reclining Figure en Standing Figure Temporarily stored.
+In 2027, the statues will be returned to the green Hofplein.
 For more information: Sculpture International Rotterdam

 Originally from Rotterdam artist Willem de Kooning (Rotterdam, 1904 - Springs, New York, 1997) became one of the most famous representatives of the then new Abstract Expressionism in America in the 1950s.
 In those years he initially made large abstract paintings with expressive paint gestures.
 At the end of the sixties he started making sculptures.
 He made approximately 25 of these large bronze female figures, three of which are in Rotterdam.
 After his death, the Rotterdam art academy was renamed Willem de Kooning Academy in 1998.